 I’ve written about this impatience before.
-From on-the-fly travel plans to businesses “open now” to same-day shipping, people are using search to find answers to their immediate needs.
+From off the cuff travel plans to businesses “open now” to same-day delivery, people are using search to find answers to their immediate needs.
 And more and more, we’re seeing this time sensitivity combined with local intent.

 In the past two years, we’ve seen:

 - 150%+ growth in mobile searches for “___ near me now” (for example, “food near me now,” “gas station near me now,” and “delivery near me open now”).2

 - 900%+ growth in mobile searches for “___ near me today/tonight” (for example, “open houses near me today,” “cheap hotels near me tonight,” and “movies playing near me today”).3

 - 200%+ growth in mobile searches for “Open” + “now” + “near me” (for example, “restaurants near me open now,” “stores open near me right now,” and “pharmacy near me open now”).4

 It’s clear that expectations for finding exactly what people want, exactly when they want it, are growing.